icure/icure-medical-device-js-sdk/README.md

 ```
 yarn run test
 ```
-By default, the SDK will be tested on the closed source version of the Kraken that will be downloaded and will run on a local docker, along with the CouchDB instance and a mock Message Gateway instance.
+By default, the SDK will be tested using the iCure Kraken Cloud version.
+ The corresponding jar will be downloaded on developer computer and will run on a local docker, along with the CouchDB instance and a mock Message Gateway instance.
 To change these settings, you can use the following environment variables:
 ```bash
 # Set it to docker to run the tests on a local docker
 # Set it to acceptance to run the tests on the remote acceptance instance